PyO3/pyo3/guide/src/advanced.md

 default = ["extension-module"]
 ```

-## `nightly` flag
+## The `nightly` feature

-`pyo3/nightly` feature needs nightly compiler, but enables some optimizations as follows:
+The `pyo3/nightly` feature needs the nightly Rust compiler.
+This allows PyO3 to use Rust's unstable specialization feature to apply the following optimizations:
-- `FromPyObject` for `Vec` and array is optimized when the object can be `PyBuffer`
+- `FromPyObject` for `Vec` and `[T;N]` can perform a `memcpy` when the object is a `PyBuffer`
-- `ToBorrowedObject`, used by `PyDict::set_item` or so, is optimized when the taken object is a Python native type.
+- `ToBorrowedObject` can skip a reference count increase when the provided object is a Python native type.